-Machinery and Power, College of Agricultural Engineering and Technology, Orissa University of Agriculture and Techonology, BHUBANESWAR (ODISHA) INDIA Email : mkghosal1@ rediffmail.com Abstract : Drying or dehydration is a simple, low-cost way to preserve food that might otherwise be spoiled.
+Department of Farm Machinery and Power, College of Agricultural Engineering and Technology, Orissa University of Agriculture and Technology, BHUBANESWAR (ODISHA) INDIA (Email: mkghosal1@rediffmail.com)

+Abstract: Drying or dehydration is a simple, low-cost way to preserve food that might otherwise be spoiled.
 Drying removes water and thus prevents fermentation or the growth of molds.
 In ancient times, fruits and vegetables were exposed to direct sun light for drying.
 However, in this method, there are several drawbacks.
-In the present work, a photovoltaic integrated solar dryer has been fabricated and tested for drying of fruits and vegetables.
-A D.C. fan powered by photovoltaic cell has been incorporated in the system to create forced air circulation in transferring thermal energy for drying without the use of grid connected power supplies.
-The dryer has been coupled to a solar air heater having a sun-tracking facility and blackened absorber for enhancing solar energy absorption.
+In the present work, a photovoltaic integrated solar dryer was fabricated and tested for drying of fruits and vegetables.
+A d.c. fan powered by photovoltaic cell was incorporated in the system to create forced air circulation in transferring thermal energy for drying without the use of grid connected power supplies.
+The dryer had been coupled to a solar air heater having a sun-tracking facility and blackened absorber for enhancing solar energy absorption.
 The system consisted of a photovoltaic panel, solar air heater and a drying chamber with chimney.
 This system can be used for drying various agricultural products like fruits and vegetables.
-In this work, the experimental study was conducted for the forced mode of drying under no load conditions.
+In this work, the experimental study has been conducted for the forced mode of results drying for cauliflower.